Energy0124/freepiano/README.md

 ## Change logs

+**2013-00-00  FreePiano 1.5**

+* Change keyboard hook method to make anti-virus software happy.
+* Fixed a bug that noteoff not handled for some midi keyboard.
+* Fixed a bug that keyup bind did not work.

 **2012-10-16  FreePiano 1.4.1**

 * When using MIDI keyboard, you can also use KEY, VELOCITY and OCTSHIFT on the main screen.